raganwald/raganwald.github.com/_posts/2014-06-23-multiple-dispatch.md

 }
 {% endhighlight %}

+### guarded functions

-We can write ourself a simple method decorator that *guards* a method, and fails if the guard function fails on the arguments provided.
+We can write ourself a simple method decorator that *guards* a function or method, and fails if the guard function fails on the arguments provided.
 It's self-currying to facilitate writing utility guards:

 {% highlight javascript %}
 function when (guardFn, optionalFn) {